 - 2 Cups All Purpose Flour or Gluten Free All Purpose Flour

 - 3 tsp Baking Powder or Gluten Free Baking Powder

 - 2 Cups Milk

 - Warm Syrup or Caramel Topping

-- Combine all ingredients in a mixing bowl except for the toppings.
-Let batter sit for about 30 minutes for fluffier pancakes.
+- Combine all ingredients in a mixing bowl in order expect for the toppings.

 - Spoon out the batter into about sand dollar size and let it cook on one side until the batter begins to bubble, then flip over and cook until done.
 This typically just takes 2-3 minutes; however, I went about 5 minutes or more to be sure the inside is fully cooked.
 The pumpkin sometimes takes a bit longer to cook the middle.